Cluster munition: Unexploded ordnance

 Unexploded cluster sub-munition, probably a BLU-26 type.
 Plain of Jars, Laos.

 The other serious problem, also common to explosive weapons is unexploded ordnance (UXO) of cluster bomblets left behind after a strike.
 These bomblets may be duds or in some cases the weapons are designed to detonate at a later stage.
 In both cases, the surviving bomblets are live and can explode when handled, making them a serious threat to civilians and military personnel entering the area.
 In effect, the UXOs can function like land mines.

 Even though cluster bombs are designed to explode prior to or on impact, there are always some individual submunitions that do not explode on impact.
 As of 2000, the US-made MLRS with M26 warhead and M77 submunitions which were supposed to have a 5% failure rate, but studies have shown that some have a much higher rate.
 The rate in acceptance tests prior to the Gulf War for this type ranged from 2% to 23% for rockets cooled to -25 °F before testing.
 The M483A1 DPICM artillery-delivered cluster bombs have a reported failure rate of 14%.
 In July 2023, the failure rate of Russian cluster bombs during the 2022 Russian invasion of Ukraine was reported to be at 40 percent or more.

 Given that each cluster bomb can contain hundreds of bomblets and be fired in volleys, even a small failure rate can lead each strike to leave behind hundreds or thousands of UXOs scattered across the strike area.
-For example, after the 2006 Israel-Lebanon conflict, UN experts estimated that as many as one million unexploded bomblets may contaminate the hundreds of cluster munition strike sites in Lebanon.
+For example, after the 2006 Israel-Lebanon conflict, UN experts estimated that as many as one million unexploded bomblets released by Israel may contaminate the hundreds of cluster munition strike sites in Lebanon.